Foot Care for Kids

 There are a number of treatment options available for warts, some of which can be done at home.

-If you are concerned about your child’s feet, simply book in to have a chat with us here at Watsonia Podiatry!
+If you are concerned about your child’s feet, the team at Watsonia Podiatry are trained in Children’s Podiatry – just book in to have a chat with one of the team today.
 Let us take care of your little one’s little feet!

 Make an appointment by calling our clinic on 03 91117668 or Booking Online here.